STAGE 1a of the DATA ACCESS PROCESS: Planning the Data Access Request (DAR)

 Completion of the Data Access Request (DAR) itself is akin to completing a major grant funding application — it takes time, planning, and meticulous attention to detail.
 A major obstacle to timely access to data is an inadequate or incomplete application.

-The Data Steward(s) require an exact description of the data required for a project in order to evaluate a request, and Population Data BC staff need a detailed description in order to prepare the appropriate data.
+The Data Steward(s) require an exact description of the data required for a project in order to evaluate a request, and Population Data BC (PopData) needs a detailed description in order to prepare the appropriate data.
 A properly completed DAR will specify in detail the data needed for the research project, including a study population definition and a complete list of data files, fields and years of data.

 Requests are assessed according to legislated requirements in the BC Freedom of Information and Protection of Privacy Act (FIPPA), which only allows the disclosure of personal information if certain conditions are met, including: the exact nature of the data being requested, and how it will be used to fulfill the aims of the research project.
 The level of information in a standard research protocol is not sufficiently detailed to meet these two requirements.
-The DAR meets those needs and ensures that researchers are provided with the data they need to fulfill their research project objectives.
+The DAR meets those needs and ensures that Researchers are provided with the data they need to fulfill their research project objectives.

-The application process requires that researchers:
+The application process requires that Researchers:

-Completion of a Data Access Request, the associated approval process and finally data preparation, can be a lengthy process.
-While we are working on reducing the timelines associated with an application, currently application to data delivery may take over a year.
+Completion of a DAR, the associated approval process and finally data preparation, can be a lengthy process.
+While we are working on reducing the timelines associated with an application, sometimes application to data delivery may take over a year.
 Researchers should be aware of this timeline when working on funding proposals and planning the course of their research.
-Population Data BC has guides and tips on how to reduce timelines for application processing, and routinely publishes the time frames of our last 10 projects.
+PopData has guides and tips on how to reduce timelines for application processing, and routinely publishes the time frames for recent projects on its website.
 See application processing.

 Feasibility and cost estimates

-Please note that Population Data BC strongly recommends that Researchers request a Feasibility and Cost Estimate Letter for the purposes of grant applications.
-You can request this online.
-Population Data BC can provide the letter within 1-2 weeks.
-Please see Estimates for grant applications, or talk to a Researcher Liaison for more information.
+Please note that PopData strongly recommends that Researchers request a Feasibility and Cost Estimate Letter for the purposes of grant applications.
+Researchers may request this online.
+PopData is usually able to provide the letter within 1 to 2 weeks.
+Please see our fees and charges page, or talk to a Data Access Unit (DAU) staff member for more information.